-· Traveling with Pets?
-Puerto Vallarta has very pet friendly with many hotels, condos and bed and breakfast places pet friendly.
+Traveling with Pets?
+Puerto Vallarta is very pet friendly with many hotels and bed and breakfasts pet friendly.
 Please review the current information to enter/exit Mexico with your pet.
-The website is here
+The website is here.

 Whether you’re looking for a hot party scene, extreme adventures or a relaxing tropical get-away, Puerto Vallarta offers it all.
-World class restaurants, wild clubs and sophisticated lounges, tours and adventure activities, live theater and music, galleries, spas, shopping…the list is literally endless.
+World class restaurants, circuit clubs and parties and sophisticated lounges, tours and adventure activities, live cabaret theater and music, galleries, spas, shopping…the list is literally endless.
 Here’s just a sample of some upcoming Events.

 Getting around town

 · Is Vallarta safe?

 Statistically, Puerto Vallarta gay scene and general life is safer here than many US or Canadian cities.
 Overall, there is very little crime here and the tourist police are friendly and helpful.
 Use your common sense, and be careful – just as you would anywhere else.
 Don’t parade around with fancy jewelry, don’t flash big wads of cash around, stay on main streets after dark, walk with a friend or two.

 ·How do I get from the airport to the Gay Zona the “Romantic Zone?”
 What are the zones here?